mikeage/reddit-chat-archiver/README.md

 # Usage

 Open reddit chat in a browser, authenticate, etc. Look in Web Developer / Inspect Element / Whatever for a request containing a Session-Key header.
 Copy that key (it's good for ~1 week, I'm told).
-Pass it with -k KEY whenever you call this script
+Pass it with -k KEY whenever you call this script, or set it globally using `export REDDIT_SESSION_KEY=xxx`.

 # Installation
 ```bash